Matthes-Baer/nvim_config/README.md

 - Install fd (winget install --id sharkdp.fd): https://github.com/sharkdp/fd?tab=readme-ov-file#installation
 - Install make (needed for fzf-native (see Telescope section below)): https://winget.ragerworks.com/package/GnuWin32.Make
   - Don't forget to add bin folder to PATH (probably at like `C:\Program Files (x86)\GnuWin32\bin`)
+- To get fzf-native (for telescope-fzf-native (https://github.com/nvim-telescope/telescope-fzf-native.nvim)) working, you need to build it with either cmake or make.
+It's not shipped via binaries.
+However, this does not seem to properly work when trying to build it within the configs with LazyVim - https://www.reddit.com/r/neovim/comments/183pj1i/how_to_resolve_fzf_extension_doesnt_exist_or_isnt/?rdt=43798 -> Instead, build it manually yourself (this is where `make` is required).
+Go to `C:\Users\<user_name>\AppData\Local\nvim-data\lazy\telescope-fzf-native.nvim` or wherever it's stored and use `make`.
+It's automatically used as soon as it's working (use `:checkhealth telescope` to check if the `fzf` section is included).
+- The `typescript-language-server` LSP needs to be installed manually (https://github.com/Proziam/nvim/commit/e04c7cbe594568ea73a2e9ceda1aaa56ba73aabb) through Mason after start up.
+This is important to have in mind when deleting and reinstalling all mason packages.
+Right now at startup a warning should appear, that it doesn't understand "tsserver" ("is not a valid entry ...").

 ## Additional Setup Information

 - _The following explanation is for understanding what was done, to make the German spell check work, all this is already added in this repository.
 There is no additional action required, the following is just extra information:_
   - To have spellchecking by NeoVim for other languages than English, you have to add spell files.
   - The `options.lua` file is set up, to have a custom spell file directory in `\nvim` (based on your custom configs path), since otherwise you would have to start NeoVim in a terminal with administrator privileges and download the needed files on startup (this won't work, if you don't have the admin permissions).